xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-key-xmtp-chat-features-in-a-lens-app.md

 ## Stream new Lens DM conversations

-When building with XMTP to provide a chat experience in your Lens app, implement conversation streaming to ensure that your app can display new Lens conversations without requiring users to refresh your app first.
+When building with XMTP to provide a chat experience in your Lens app, implement conversation streaming to ensure that your app can detect when a new Lens conversation is starting without requiring users to refresh your app first.

 For example: